Glendessary Jam - Old Time Music

 This site provides tunes that are are some of the tunes we play or that we want to play here in Santa Barbara.
 Hopefully they can get you going.
 Of course we are always evolving what tunes we like to play.

-In summer we meet for a jam at Alice Keck Park Gardens on the corner of Santa Barbara and Micheltorena on Wednesdays at about 4pm.
+In summer we meet for a jam at Alice Keck Park Gardens on the corner of Santa Barbara and Micheltorena St. in Santa Barbara on Wednesdays at about 4pm.
 We play in the sundial near the gazebo.
-In winter we go back to Rusty’s Pizza on Carrillo and Bath St. at 4pm on Wednesdays.
+In winter we go back to Legacy Arts Gallery 1230 State St. in Santa Barbara at 4pm on Wednesdays.
 It is an open jam for people who want to play or listen to old-time music.

 Erika left us October, 2023.
 She is at the beginning of this video, not who YouTube displays as the thumbnail.